BenasB/compooler/docs/initial.md

 # Initial draft

+!!! note

+    This page was created with a focus on commute carpooling, however due to technical progression, the project is starting out with one-time (not recurring commute) carpooling rides.

 ## Quick pitch

 - An application that allows you to find people with similar commute routes as you